 The hearing test called audiometry will last about 20 minutes.
 The audiologist will conduct several different tests, to check the condition of your hearing.

 The first test will involve you wearing headphones and listening to a variety of tones sounding like musical notes.
-You'll have to indicate when you hear the particular sound, usually by pressing a button.
-It's very important that you respond to the quietest sound you can hear even if you are not sure.
-We are able to tell if your response is a valid one or not so you don't need to worry about doing the test incorrectly.
+You will have to indicate when you hear the particular sound, usually by pressing a button.
+It is very important that you respond to the quietest sound you can hear even if you are not sure.
+We are able to tell if your response is a valid one or not so you do not need to worry about doing the test incorrectly.

 The results of this test are drawn on a chart called an audiogram.
 If the results show hearing loss, you will be asked to take another test.